 Vampire energy is the energy that electronic devices use when they are plugged in unnecessarily (either because they are turned off or aren't in use).
-Everything that is plugged in is drawing energy from the grid and ultimately costing you money while putting unnecessary stress on the environment.
+Everything that is plugged draws energy from the grid and costs you money.
+It also puts unnecessary stress on the environment.

 To help keep the environment clean, you can start by unplugging electronic devices that aren't in use.
 This could mean unplugging things like your cell phone, laptop, coffee machine, microwave, television or printer.

 If manually unplugging your devices is too difficult, it might be helpful to set up your electronics so that they turn themselves off.